 Hunting and Shooting has historically been the largest contributor to our sales.
 Hunting and Shooting department products are generally sold at significantly higher price points than other merchandise, but often have lower margin percentages.
-Camping is our second largest department, and family-oriented camping equipment in particular continues to be a high growth product category.
-Apparel sales have grown as we have introduced new brands and styles, including increasing selections for women and children.
+Camping is our second largest department, and we believe family-oriented camping equipment in particular is a product category with high growth opportunity.
 We view Apparel sales as an important opportunity, given its high gross margins and appeal to a broad, growing demographic.